Let us show you exactly what you "cannot" miss inside the Park...

 47. Cap Rock (and #46 Beaver Boulder)

 Welcome to CAP ROCK, famous more things than you can imagine.
 Cap Rock is a beautiful area to relax and take in the majestic views of Joshua Tree National Park.
 Expansive views, large rocks, trees for days.
-Cap Rock even has its own spin on “cool” because of the cap that is ominously looming on the top, barely clinging on and eerily ready to fall at any moment.
+It is fun to look up at the “Cap” that is ominously looming on the top, barely clinging on and eerily ready to fall at any moment.

-But its fame took a much deeper and darker turn.
+But this location has a much deeper and darker claim to fame.
 Enter Gram Parsons and a promise made between friends…

 Gram Parsons was a famous rockabilly star of the 1960’s and 1970’s.
 Not far into the 1970’s because of his death on September 19, 1973.
 That made him a young 26-years-old.
 Gram was the front man for The Byrds and The Flying Burrito Brothers, two bands that had some notoriety but weren’t at the top of the charts like The Rolling Stones or The Eagles.
 BUT, he was close friends with them and definitely had an influence on their music.
 A quick web search will show a bunch of pictures of Gram in Joshua Tree with Keith Richards of the Rollings Stones on a regular basis.
 So what makes Gram so famous and connected to Joshua Tree?
 For that you need to first visit ROOM #8 of The Joshua Tree Inn.